Chevron left iconPolicies Index

 Team Members have a duty of care to ensure the safety and wellbeing of children attending the Service.
 Outdoor play is a vital part of the education and learning setting.
 Our practices will minimise risk when children are around water or involved in water-based activities.

 We actively promote the importance of practising water safety.
 We provide information and share stories about water safety.
-Service Leaders will keep up to date with water safety best practice guidelines, share this knowledge with JAG People and apply contemporary knowledge to their practice.
+Service Leaders will keep up to date with water safety best practice guidelines, share this knowledge with Team Members, and apply contemporary knowledge to their practice.
 Information about water safety will be available for children and families.

 Water safety messages will be embedded in the children's educational program where appropriate, including during water-based activities such as water play, sand play, play with natural elements (e.g., mud and creek beds) and watering the garden.

-Program planning will consider measures to ensure team members and children follow water procedures.
+Program planning will consider measures to ensure team members and children follow water safety procedures.

-Appropriate educator-to-child ratios will be applied based on the completed risk assessment when planning an excursion where children are close to a community swimming pool or where there is an identified significant (water) hazard.
+Appropriate educator-to-child ratios will be applied based on the completed risk assessment when planning an excursion where children are close to a community swimming pool or where there is an identified water hazard.

 All children at the Service are educated on water safety before engaging in any water-based activity.